omarjafor/fusionfest-event-management/questions_and_answers.md

 #### Answer: B: `Hi there, undefined`

-<i>Explanation: The sayHi function expects an argument name, but it's called without one.
-This will result without it, such as "undefined" as there's no default value specified.</i>
+<i>Explanation: The sayHi function expects an argument name, where you can put any string like 'anyname', but it's called without one.
+This will result without it, such as "undefined" as there's no default value specified.
+So result showing with undefined.</i>

 </p>
 </details>